 To test the distance of the pop filter, try holding your hand behind the pop filter while you blow or make plosive sounds toward it (the “Pa-Pa-Pa” method is effective).
 Distance your hand from the filter until you can barely feel the plosive energy.
 This is likely the best mic-to-pop-filter distance for you.

-For more information on microphone pop filters, check out my following articles:
+For more information on microphone pop filters, check out the following My New Microphone articles:

 2. Distance Yourself From The Microphone